james-stautler/Acceleration-Ball/README.md

 ## How to Use

 Dowloand the code and assets.
+The pygame module is needed so make sure it is installed.
 Open the main.py in an ide with python 3; run the file as is to begin the game.

 ---